damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 *TODO: [Leverage Heroku CI in buildpacks for zero-configuration CI](https://gitlab.com/gitlab-org/gitlab-ce/issues/26941)*

-As soon as the Merge Request is created, we see it kicked off the CI/CD Pipeline that will test our contributed code.
+As soon as the Merge Request is created, we see it automatically kicked off the CI/CD Pipeline that will test our contributed code.

 > * Click on Pipelines
 > * Click on first (top) pipeline's status.